tdwg/ggbn/readme.md

  - To make a public comment, please create an "issue" in this repository (second tab from the left at the top of this page).
 You will need a GitHub account to post an issue.

- - To make an anonymous comment, please send email to the TDWG [Secretariat](mailto:secretariat@tdwg.org) describing your concern as thorughly as you can.
+ - To make an anonymous comment, please send email to the [TDWG Secretariat](mailto:secretariat@tdwg.org) describing your concern as thorughly as you can.
 The secretariat with work with you to ensure that your comment is understandable and communicated anonymously to the authors of the standard.

 # Reviewer's guide to the GGBN data standard

+Introduction to the GGBN data standard:

+ - **Droege, G., et. al., 2016,** [The Global Genome Biodiversity Network (GGBN) Data Standard Specification.pdf](https://library.ggbn.org/share/s/E3qbuKsJSwaI67IWItXCKw)